ccfd/courses/info3_lab_dodatki_en.md

 - `convert file1.jpg -resize 100 file2.jpg`{.bash} - will reduce the image so that the shorter dimension is 100 pixels
 - `convert file1.jpg -resize 100x100 file2.jpg`{.bash} - will reduce the image to fit in a square of 100 by 100 pixels
 - `convert file1.jpg -resize 100x100n! file2.jpg`{.bash} - will reduce the image to 100 by 100 pixels
-- `convert -size 320x85 canvas:none -font Bookman-DemiItalic -pointsize 72 -draw "text 25,60 'Magick'" -channel RGBA -blur 0x6 -fill darkred -stroke magenta -draw" text 20.55 'Magick'" fuzzy-magick.jpg`{.bash} - will create a picture fuzzy-magick.jpg, with the text "Magick" marked
+- `convert -size 320x85 canvas:none -font Bookman-DemiItalic -pointsize 72 -draw "text 25,60 'Magick'" -channel RGBA -blur 0x6 -fill darkred -stroke magenta -draw "text 20,55 'Magick'" fuzzy-magick.jpg`{.bash} - will create a picture fuzzy-magick.jpg, with the text "Magick" marked

 ## All options for `convert`